JohannesMoersch/Functional/README.md

 This syntax allows us to keep the chain of function calls more clearly sequential and makes the statement easier to read.

 ### Options
 The query syntax is also available for Options and behaves in a similar way.
-For the following code snippets, assume the following methods are declared.
+For the following code snippet, assume the following methods are declared.
 ```csharp
 public Option<Guid> GetID();
 public Option<string> GetInfo();